 When the impact on management remains high despite countermeasures having an effect and the degree of management control increasing through our activities, we confirm the status of subsequent countermeasures through audits and other means.

 Even for risks that have a small impact on management at the present time and are not considered to be management issues, for risks that are not subject to countermeasures we collect external information with high sensitivity, and endeavor to monitor the situation.

 Risk Management System

-In recognizing risks, we assess the potential of actual risks occurring in accordance with the magnitude of impact and degree of control, and select risk items that must be addressed.
-Each department in charge continuously monitors individual risks, while the Risk Management Committee shares information related to risk factors that affect the Company as a whole to comprehensively manage the evaluation and prioritization of such risks, and formulate countermeasures.
-Specifically, we have positioned the following eight items as major risks and are working to manage and avoid them.
+Each department in charge continuously monitors individual risks, while the Risk Management Committee* shares information related to risk factors that affect the Company as a whole to comprehensively manage the evaluation and prioritization of such risks, and formulate countermeasures.
+Specifically, we have positioned the following nine items as major risks and are working to manage and avoid them.

 The Director in charge of risk management regularly reports Company-wide risk assessments and the status of response policies to the Board of Directors.

 *The Risk Management Committee comprises members of the Kewpie Corporation Management Committee and the representatives of major divisions and subsidiaries.
 The committee is the Kewpie Group’s highest decision-making body related to risk management, and meets three times a year.

 *Matters related to global environmental issues and climate change are handled by the Sustainability Committee.

 Risk Reduction for Overseas Development: "Internal Control Promotion Project" at Overseas Group Companies